parttio/VCamera/vcamera-demo/README.md

-# Demo for the VCamera Vaadin 10 add-on
+# Demo for the VCamera Vaadin 10 (upgrade to Vaadin 14) add-on

 This is a Vaadin 11 example Java application, used to demonstrate features of the VCamera add-on.